awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 # REVOKE<a name="r_REVOKE"></a>

-Removes access privileges, such as privileges to create, drop, or update tables, from a user or user group\.
+Removes access permissions, such as permissions to create, drop, or update tables, from a user or user group\.

 You can only GRANT or REVOKE USAGE permissions on an external schema to database users and user groups using the ON SCHEMA syntax\.
-When using ON EXTERNAL SCHEMA with AWS Lake Formation, you can only GRANT and REVOKE privileges to an AWS Identity and Access Management \(IAM\) role\.
-For the list of privileges, see the syntax\.
+When using ON EXTERNAL SCHEMA with AWS Lake Formation, you can only GRANT and REVOKE permissions to an AWS Identity and Access Management \(IAM\) role\.
+For the list of permissions, see the syntax\.

 For stored procedures, USAGE ON LANGUAGE `plpgsql` permissions are granted to PUBLIC by default\.
 EXECUTE ON PROCEDURE permission is granted only to the owner and superusers by default\.

-Specify in the REVOKE command the privileges that you want to remove\.
-To give privileges, use the [GRANT](r_GRANT.md) command\.
+Specify in the REVOKE command the permissions that you want to remove\.
+To give permissions, use the [GRANT](r_GRANT.md) command\.

 ## Syntax<a name="r_REVOKE-synopsis"></a>